ZiY1/CCNY-CCVCL-Missile-Project/README.md

 To test Perception, go to Asset > Perception Test > Scene and open it.

 ## Problem
-Seems like Unity's physics is not as consistent as I like.
-When testing the same angle and power for the missile, it produces different results.
-Sometime the missile lands on its head, other times it lands on its body.
-Need to create a custom physics script for the missile or look into Unity's current physics to understand and adjust.

-Other issues is that for the camera tracking the missile/rocket, there is a limit to how far the camera will follow the rocket before the rocket disappears.
-While this can be adjusted in camera settings via changing the field of view and increasing the clipping plane's far variable, the right values have not been found yet.
+- One possible problem is the physics of Unity.
+Usually as a missile sores through the air, they start to come down at an angle.
+This would be due to the missile's rotation and speed.
+However, if we randomize the rotation of the missile, would that not affect its flight path?
+Need to look into this

 ## What needs to be done
+- Find a way to output the data that verifies camera's position is similar to its other angles
 - A better way to handle the physics of the missile or a better way to implement Unity's rigidbody
-- Add a filter for the camera
-- Learn to use Perception and create multiple images to be fed to a Machine Learning program
 - Learn to use Machine Learning program
-- Find a way to index the information

 ## ChangeLog
+### Aug 12
+- Data Capture now includes the objects world position, world rotation, and world quaternion values
 ### Aug 10
 - Added a button to start perception capture and randomization
 ### Aug 4